The superconformal index and localizing higher derivative supergravity: Acknowledgments

 \section{Acknowledgments}

-We thank Pietro Benetti Genolini for discussions.
+We thank Davide Cassani and Pietro Benetti Genolini for discussions.
 This work was supported in part by STFC grants ST/X000575/1 and ST/X000761/1.
 JP is supported by a Dean's PhD studentship at Imperial College.
 FG is supported by an STFC studentship.